Mac Pro: Reception

-Reception of the new design was mixed, initially receiving positive reviews, but more negative in the long term, due to Apple's failure to upgrade the hardware specs.
+Reception of the cylindrical Mac Pro was mixed, initially receiving positive reviews, but more negative in the long term, due to Apple's failure to upgrade the hardware specs.
 The performance had been widely lauded, especially handling video tasks on the dual GPU units, with some reviewers noting the ability to apply dozens of filters to realtime 4K resolution video in Final Cut Pro X. Drive performance, connected via PCIe, was also widely mentioned as a strong point.
 Technical reviewers praised the OpenCL API under which the machine's powerful twin GPUs and its multi-core CPU can be treated as a single pool of computing power.
 However, in late 2013 through early 2014, some reviewers had noted the lack of internal expandability, second CPU, serviceability, and questioned the then-limited offerings via Thunderbolt 2 ports.
 By 2016, reviewers started to agree that the Mac Pro was now lacking in functionality and power, it having not been updated since 2013, and it was past time for Apple to update it.
 Apple later revealed in 2017 that the thermal core design had limited the ability to upgrade the Mac Pro's GPUs and that a new design was under development, to be released sometime after 2017.

 Problems

 On February 5, 2016, Apple identified problems with FirePro D500 and D700 GPUs manufactured between February 8, 2015 and April 11, 2015.
 Issues included "distorted video, no video, system instability, freezing, restarts, shut downs, or may prevent system start up."
 Customers who owned a Mac Pro exhibiting those issues could take their affected machine to Apple or an authorized service provider to have both GPUs replaced for free.
 The repair program ended on May 30, 2018.
 Customers who owned Mac Pros with FirePro D300 GPUs also complained about problems, but those GPUs were not included in the repair program until July 2018.
 Customers with FirePro GPUs not manufactured between those dates have complained of issues including overheating and thermal throttling.
-It is believed Apple has not enabled a satisfactory cooling fan profile in order to properly reduce heat from the system.
+It is believed Apple has not enabled a satisfactory cooling fan profile in order to properly remove heat from the system.
 Users have had to resort to using third-party apps to manually increase the fan speed to prevent the GPUs from overheating.